 The poultry sector is governed by EU legislation and its implementation almost always results in additional costs.
-The layer sector especially is dealing with additional costs related to environmental protection, animal welfare and food safety legislation.
-For the following aspects, an estimate was made of the additional costs:
+Especially the layer sector is dealing with additional costs for environmental protection, animal welfare and food safety legislation.
+An estimate was made of the additional costs for the following aspects: